This page tells you about camping in public places on Council land.

 Where can you stay in the Whangarei District?

-Our Camping in Public Places Bylaw regulates who can camp, for how long and where in the public places in our District.
+Our Camping in Public Places Bylaw regulates camping in Council controlled public places in our District.

 This page provides you with an overview of the rules for different types of camping and pdf maps of the prohibited areas and areas with designated sites, as well as a link to an interactive map with the same information.